noah-hein/mazeGPT/README.md

 continuous structure.

 ### Why
-There are plenty of maze algorithms already out there that do a decent job at generating perfect maze.
+There are plenty of maze algorithms already out there that do a decent job at generating a perfect maze.
 The problem with these algorithms is that even with noise and different seeds, recognizable patterns form.

 |                           Prims                            |                                 Binary Tree                                  |